 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Early-onset Alzheimer's disease.
-Coloured magnetic resonance imaging (MRI) scans of the brain of a 53 year old patient with early-onset Alzheimer's disease.
+Magnetic resonance imaging (MRI) scans of the brain of a 53 year old patient with early-onset Alzheimer's disease.
 Alzheimer's is a neurodegenerative disease that causes loss of brain mass, seen here as deep indentations around the front and sides of the brain.
 This brain shrinkage leads to memory loss, confusion, personality changes and ultimately death.
 Alzheimer's is usually a disease of old age, but it can develop earlier, particularly in the case of inherited forms.

 Model release not required.
 Property release not required.